| LUXOR:

 Getting

-With a growing air traffic destined to the city of Luxor, its International
+there and about With a growing air traffic destined to the city of Luxor, its International

 airport has been upgraded to accommodate up to eight million passengers